ofceab/account_manager_app/README.md

 # account_manager_app

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This app is just a litle account_manager

+## Getting Started with flutter ?

 A few resources to get you started if this is your first Flutter project: